jwwortman/bookmarkd/README.md

 == User manual

-This project runs off of a PostgreSQL database.
-Make sure that PostgreSQL and pgAdmin III is downloaded onto your computer before starting.
+This project uses a PostgreSQL database.
+Make sure that PostgreSQL and pgAdmin III are set up on your computer before beginning.

 * Extract .zip file from the CD